spruceid/isomdl/README.md

 cat test/stringified-mdl.txt | cargo run -- get-namespaces -
 ```

-## Lib
+## Library

-Here are some examples of how to use the lib.
+Here are some examples of how to use the library.

 ### Simulated device and reader interaction